lmarkely/enron_fraud/README.md

 reference for implementing Seaborn.
 * https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3994246/pdf/1758-2946-6-10.pdf:
 reference for repeated nested cross validation and repeated cross validation.
-* (https://en.wikipedia.org/wiki/Enron_scandal): reference for Enron scandal.
+* https://en.wikipedia.org/wiki/Enron_scandal: reference for Enron scandal.
+* https://www.flickr.com/photos/23094783@N03: reference for Enron picture.

 **“I hereby confirm that this submission is my work.
 I have cited above the origins of any parts of the submission that were taken